openbraininstitute/obi_platform_analysis_notebooks/Cellular/ion_channels/simulate_ion_channel/README.md

 last modified: 11.2025

 ## Summary
-Simulate Ion Channel
+This notebook is used to simulate an Ion Channel Model built or regsitered on the Open Brain Institute Platform.
+The notebook intializes the Ion Channel Model into a single compartment cynlidrical soma and then simulates a voltage clamp experiment to show ion channel currents recorded at different voltages.

 ## Use
-Run the notebook to get an ion channel from the platform and simulate it.
+Run the notebook to simulate an Ion Channel Model.